sktime/sktime/docs/source/get_involved/governance.rst

 incidents and enforcing the CoC.
 They are the point of contact for reporting potential CoC incidents.

+In addition, they:

-In addition, they are responsible for maintaining and improving the CoC.
+* are responsible for maintaining and improving the CoC.
+* are members of ``sktime``'s main judicative body with scope as below.

 Expectations
 ^^^^^^^^^^^^

-Without restriction of eligibility:
+Without restriction of eligibility or implications on end of tenure:
-* it is generally expected that CoC committee members maintain a high degree of independence of day-to-day matters in the ``sktime`` community, as well as high personal and professional standards of fairness.
+* it is generally expected that CoC committee members maintain a high degree of independence of day-to-day matters in the ``sktime`` community.
-* it is highly advisable that CoC committee members are specifically selected for being unaffected by any potential power dynamics within the ``sktime`` community.
+* in particular, CoC committee members should not also be members of CC, to prevent conflicts of interest.

 Eligibility
 ^^^^^^^^^^^

 Anyone is eligible to be a CoC committee member.

+End of tenure
+^^^^^^^^^^^^^

+Code of Conduct committee members can resign voluntarily at any point in time, by informing the CoC committee and the CC in writing.

 .. _appointment-2: